roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

+===

- ****** Cum Sluts Anonymous 5: Lisa ****** byJust_Plain_Bob© My heart went out to her as I saw her make her way to the front of the room.
+My heart went out to her as I saw her make her way to the front of the room.
 She just looked so young and fragile.
 She was nervous too, but that was to be expected.
 We were all of us nervous when we made the same trip; Lord knows it's not an easy thing to get up in front of a group like ours and confess your weakness even though we were going to be the most sympathetic audience she would ever find.
 If she could be helped we were most definitely the ones who could help her.

  Sadly though, not everyone who needs or even wants help is strong enough.
 A lot of them backslide, but quite a few keep coming back and trying again.
 Some of them even make it, but it's not easy - God knows it's not easy.
 I hope we can help her because if I ever saw anyone who looks so desperately in need of help it is her.
 She bravely faced us and there was a quavering in her voice when she said, "My name is Lisa and I am a cum hungry slut" and then she faltered, almost like she had forgotten why she was here.
 She took a deep breath and said, "Yes, I am a cum slut and I have allowed my addiction to destroy my life.
 It has cost me my family, my marriage and I'm here to try and save what little I have left - my sanity."